From Friday, June 5th, 2026

 Here are two potential futures for software development:

-1. Maybe we’ll enter a new golden age of computing, where software engineering as a discipline becomes insanely productive, as everyone currently in the industry turns their attention to churning out features to improve the lives of a grateful public.
-Agent-driven coding results in apps that load faster, work on more devices, and never have weird edge-case bugs in their UI.
+1. Maybe we’ll enter a new golden age of computing, where software engineering as a discipline becomes insanely productive, everyone currently in the industry is empowered to continuously improve our software, and agent-driven coding results in apps that load faster, work on more devices, and never have weird edge-case bugs in their UI.

 2. Or maybe, software production will cease to become a bottleneck for businesses in terms of time and costs, new features and capabilities will stop being a competitive advantage for businesses since competitors can copy them almost instantly; and so, organizations will stop investing in software engineering, treat it mainly as overhead, and aim to make their apps “just good enough.”